-The investment fee set out above may include performance related fees.
-The figure of 0.09% given in the table on the previous page is an estimated performance related fee ('PRF'), assuming a 1% out-performance by the investment manager.
-There is the potential for PRFs to be charged within the 'Alternative' asset class allocation in addition to the other management costs.
+The investment fees and costs set out above may include performance related fees (PRF).
+The performance fee included is calculated based on the average of performance fees charged over the previous 5 years.
 Investment managers that charge a PRF only apply those fees when performance is greater than an agreed target.
 Accordingly, PRFs only arise when higher returns, relative to a specified target for a particular manager, are achieved.
 The extent of any PRF cannot be determined in advance.
 This will change according to the amount of out-performance achieved by the investment manager and the weighting of that investment manager.
 There is generally a high watermark associated with each PRF.
 A high watermark means that if the manager loses money over one time period they have to get back to the previous level before getting a PRF on new gains.
+Performance related fees do not affect administration fees and costs.